gokepelemo/cloudways-webhook-listener/README.md

 - `branch_name`: Branch to deploy code from.
 - `deploy_path`: Path to deploy the code to the server, relative to the `public_html` directory.

 Examples for a Github action and Gitlab job can be found in `deploy.yml` and `.gitlab-ci.yml` respectively.
 Environment variables are set as secrets on Github and project variables on Gitlab.
-Deploys will only trigger on default branches, otherwise need to updated for staging environments.
+Deploys will only trigger on default branches, otherwise need to be updated for staging environments.